parwanaa/Marketing-Analytics-Bootcamp-Final-Project-/README.md

 # Marketing-Analytics-Bootcamp-Final-Project-
-Scenario.
-For this project we created website and marketing strategy for a startup company named Think Tank working space.
+Scenario: For this project we created website and marketing strategy for a startup company named Think Tank working space.
 Problem:
 The Think Tank Academy - education provider in Berlin, Leipzig and Hamburg.
 Due to the pandemic students have transferred to an online/ remote learning.
 As a result the classrooms are empty in these 3 locations across the country.